Roslyn station (LIRR): Transit-oriented development

-In 2021, the Village of Roslyn approved plans to construct a mixed-use, transit-oriented development on Warner Avenue, adjacent to the station, on the site of an older, single-story shopping strip.
-This transit-oriented development, known as Bryant Plaza, includes 54 rental apartments, in addition to 12000 sqft of retail space below the apartments.
+In 2021, the Village of Roslyn approved plans to construct a mixed-use, transit-oriented development on Warner Avenue adjacent to the station, on the site of an older, single-story shopping strip building.
+This transit-oriented development, known as Bryant Plaza, includes 54 rental apartments, in addition to 12000 sqft of retail and restaurant space on the ground floor.
 It was developed by JK Equities in conjunction with Century Realty Investors, and the building was designed by Mojo Stumer Associates.